ignaciomarquezalbes/ode-numerical-methods/euler-explicit/README.md

 ## Method Overview

-The Explicit Euler Method is a first-order numerical integration technique used to approximate solutions of the form:
+The Explicit Euler Method is a first-order numerical integration technique used to approximate solutions of equations of the form:

 y'(x) = f(x, y),